Karl Wilhelm Isenberg

-Karl Wilhelm Isenberg (Barmen, September 5, 1806 – Stuttgart, October 10, 1864), spelt or known by names Carl Wilhelm Isenberg or Charles William Isenberg or C. W. Isenberg or Carl W. Isenberg or Charles Isenberg, was a German Church Missionary Society missionary and linguist to East Africa and Western India.
+Karl Wilhelm Isenberg (5 September 1806 – 10 October 1864), spelt or known by names Carl Wilhelm Isenberg, Charles William Isenberg, C. W. Isenberg, Carl W. Isenberg or Charles Isenberg, was a German Church Missionary Society missionary and linguist to East Africa and Western India.

 Isenberg compiled a dictionary and comprehensive grammar of the Amharic language, including several vocabularies in the Afar and Oromo languages.
 He also translated the Anglican Book of Common Prayer into Marathi and Amharic and assisted revisions of Bible translations into those languages.
 He was related to Hermann Hesse.

-Biography
+Early life

-Coming from a tinsmith background, he joined the Basel Mission in 1824.
+Karl Wilhelm Isenberg was born 5 September 1806 in Barmen; at the age of 14 he was apprenticed to a plumber, but he taught himself languages and joined the Basel Mission in 1824.
 After finishing his education, he worked for some time as a teacher of Biblical Greek.
-Having trained at the Basel Mission seminary in Switzerland and received Anglican orders, he was transferred to Church Missionary Society (CMS) in 1830.
+Having trained at the Basel Mission seminary in Switzerland and received Anglican orders, he was transferred to Church Missionary Society (CMS) in 1832.
 Initially he worked in Cairo with Samuel Gobat and studied Aramaic and Arabic.
 Later on, he was ordained by the Church of England.